gchq/sleeper/docs/development/design-risks-and-mitigations.md

 Tests have shown it is possible to hold the information about the file references and the partitions in a table with 132,000 leaf partitions and tens of files per leaf partition in memory.
 Thus the memory limit may not be a problem in practice.
 Moreover, the use of AWS lambda is a convenience rather than a fundamental requirement.
 Lambdas can be easily replaced by ECS services or tasks which have a memory limit of 120GB.
-In the cases where we have large tables, the potential additional cost savings due to use of an on-demand lambda rather than a long-running ECS task are likely to be negligible.
+This could be combined with caching the state in a local disk-based store rather than needing to have the entire state in memory.
+In the cases where we have large tables, the potential additional cost savings due to the use of an on-demand lambda rather than a long-running ECS task are likely to be negligible, and in fact a long-running task might be cheaper.
 Hence the current approach appears to be viable and in future it would be relatively easy to replace the use of lambda with long-running services which could have more memory.

 ## Slow or out-of-date queries due to needing to periodically update view of file references in tables